-There are faces behind every Kalilo's product and without them the unique story that each product carries, reflecting their creative spirits would be incomplete.
-This post is to show that we respect and value people we work with and appreciate the work they do.
+We respect and value people we work with and appreciate the work they do.
+There are faces behind every Kalilo's product and without them the unique story that each product carries, reflecting their creative spirits would be incomplete and we would like to introduce some of these faces to you.

 Name: Suku Maya

-Suku Maya grew up in a small village near Hetauda.
+Suku Maya didi ("didi" means elder sister in Nepali.
+It is one of the most common words and is used to address someone respectfully, even a stranger) grew up in a small village near Hetauda.
 She understands the value of education as she could never go to school even though she very much wanted to.
 Inaccessibility, poor financial condition and patriarchal conservative society meant her family chose to send only her brother to school.
-She does not want her children to go through the same experience she did when she was a child and has ensured that both her children get best possible education she can.
+She doesn't want her children to go through the same experience she did when she was a child and has ensured that both her children get the best possible education she can.

 Name: Manoj Kumar Dhami

-Manoj is a young unmarried man.
+Manoj dai ("dai" is the male equivalent to "didi" and used in the same way) is a young unmarried man.
 He works as a dyeing master and has 9 years of experience.
 He dropped out of high school to find a job so he could financially support his younger brother and sister's education.
-It is easy to recognize Manoj as he always has a smile on his face.
+It is easy to recognize Manoj dai as he always has a smile on his face.

-Family Members: Family of 7 with 4 children (Sons)
+Family: Family of 7 with 4 children (sons)

 Name: Kalinanda Mishra